Yathartha22/quotesBot/README.md

 # quotesBot

 quotesBot is bot that scrapes data from the famous quotes site [http://quotes.toscrape.com/](http://quotes.toscrape.com/).
+It contains a spider `quotesbot` that does the work.

 It will give thee result as in the form: